constructing your profile

 The profiles in Your Search Results only represent possibilities, nothing more or less unless you and those other person(s) make it so.
 That means there is no obligation to date them, befriend them, meet them in person even once, or even to exchange messages with them.
 Not at all.

-Unless your search options have you so overwhelmed with so very many profiles parading through your search results that you don't even have time to look at them all, more possibility is usually a good thing.
+Unless your search options have you so overwhelmed with so very many profiles parading through that you don't even have time to look at them all, more possibility is usually a good thing.

 We've also found that as women get more experienced in the arena of relationships with other women, they later find themselves able to relate well and develop fulfilling relationships of various sorts with other women they might not initially have had the wisdom to consider.
 Word to the wise.